 In the final order of busyness, Aunt Ostal Chairman, John Loonie, 1/2, announced that Tasty would open up the Rainy Thursday festivities by being in the dunking booth clad only in a small Aunt Ostal T-shirt.
-Loonie pointed out that this decision was part of his goal to make Aunt Ostal "bigger and The Skeleton in the Family Closet
+Loonie pointed out that this decision was part of his goal to make Aunt Ostal "bigger and better this year."
+STATES STATES TO STATE OF STATES The Skeleton in the Family Closet